Anon-Exploiter/anime-dl/README.md

 Python3 script to download subbed animes from 4anime.to, gogoanime.ai, and gogoanime.be (the sites with best quality i.e. 1080p)

+**Note:** Right now only gogoanime.be's downloading is working fine.

 [![asciicast](https://asciinema.org/a/400635.svg)](https://asciinema.org/a/400635)

 ### Description